Dot Schwarz tells us how Parrots help veterans with PTSD

 It reassures me when I read articles that confirm my own belief that Parrots are emotionally and intellectually on a level with higher primates like dolphins and chimpanzees.

-Serenity Park is a Parrot sanctuary in USA founded by Lorin Lindner.
+Serenity Park is a Parrot sanctuary in the USA founded by Lorin Lindner.
 She is a psychotherapist and deals with soldiers who have post-traumatic stress disorders.

 Almost twenty years ago she took veterans suffering from PSTD to help build cages for her Parrot sanctuary.